YHGui/TensorFlow_Estimator_Basics/README.md

 - `train.py` trains an Estimator using the `model_fn`
 - `export.py` exports the Estimator as a `saved_model`
 - `predict.py` reloads an Estimator and uses it for prediction
+- `fast_redict.py` reloads an Estimator and uses it for prediction using Marc Stogaitis's implementation.
+- `faster_redict.py` reloads an Estimator and uses it for prediction using Lei Mao's implementation.
 - `serve.py` reloads the inference graph from the `saved_model` format and uses it for prediction